jmettraux/aac_magic/src/_descriptions_in.md

 By paying 1 WP (and an instant action), the weaver adds (1d8 + weaver magic skill) HPs to the hut.

+## Turquoise Hut

+Mortally wounded creatures in the hut stabilize (as per rules, they reach 1 HP after 10 minutes of rest).

 ## Turquoise Pole

 All the creatures touched by the pole gain 1d3 + skill HPs.